Yuru-kyara

-Yuru-kyara (ゆるキャラ, yuru kyara) is a Japanese term for a category of mascot characters; usually created to promote a place or region, event, organisation or business.
+Yuru-kyara (ゆるキャラ, yuru kyara) is a Japanese term for a category of mascot characters, usually created to promote a place or region, event, organisation or business.
 They are characterized by their kawaii (cute) and unsophisticated designs, often incorporating motifs that represent local culture, history or produce.
 They may be created by local government or other organizations to stimulate tourism and economic development, or created by a company to build on their corporate identity.
 They may appear as costumed characters (or kigurumi) at promotional events and festivals.
 Yuru-kyara has become a popular and lucrative business, with character-driven sales reaching nearly $16 billion in Japan in 2012.

 Popular yuru-kyara include Kumamon, Funassyi, and Chiitan, who have gained international recognition and have reached celebrity status in Japan.

 Etymology

 The name yuru-kyara is a contraction of yurui mascot character (ゆるいマスコットキャラクター, yurui masukotto kyarakutā).
-The adjective yurui (緩い) generally means "loose", but in this application it has a number of connotations including "gentle" or "weak", "laid-back", light-hearted or "unimportant".
+The adjective yurui (緩い) generally means "loose", but in this application it has a number of connotations including "gentle", "weak", "laid-back", "light-hearted", or "unimportant".

-The term gotōchi-kyara (ご当地キャラ, gotōchi-kyara), meaning "local characters", has also become popular in reference specifically to local mascots, which is the large majority of yuru-kyara.
+The term gotōchi-kyara (ご当地キャラ, gotōchi-kyara), meaning "local characters", has also become popular in reference specifically to local mascots, which are the large majority of yuru-kyara.